 Innovation is great, but there’s often no need to reinvent the wheel.
 Your competitors probably have a similar funnel, and it’s wise to check out what they’re doing and how you might adapt that for your offering.

-In the case of a language learning app, you can see that Duolingo and Babbel employ slightly different strategies, with the former swiftly getting into the gamification of learning, while the latter offering a subscription opportunity early on.
+In the case of a dating app, you can see that Tinder and Bumble employ slightly different strategies, with the former focusing on gamified swiping while the latter encourages meaningful connections by letting women make the first move.
 While you’re unlikely to know the success rates of either app, it does provide insight into some possible tests that might be worth running.

 Expand your research to include other apps from outside your vertical that are popular with your target demographic.
 You can even look at popular eCommerce sites, which is where the idea of customer retention optimisation originated from.
 When it comes to CRO, there are lessons to be learned everywhere.